TX Jurisprudence Assessment Module (TX JAM)

 When will the TX JAM requirement go into effect?

-On or after June 1, 2017, new applicants and licensees who are renewing will be required to take the TX JAM.
+The new requirement for applicants and licensees who are renewing to take the TX JAM was effective June 1, 2017.

 Will there still be a requirement to take an approved ethics/professional responsibility course for renewal?